ScopesCodez/Dev-Voltiac/README.md

 # Hi, I’m [Voltiac](https://voltiac.tech/)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Dev-Voltiac.Dev-Voltiac)

 This is my github page for nearly all my projects.
-If you want to see my work, I recommend looking at these repositories:
+If you want to see my work, I recommend looking at these repositories

 ## My Skills
 <p>